JustAnotherHeroRiding/notes/Memory Game modes.md

 #### Let's try recording a major lick for success, minor lick for failure
 ### Tasks
-- play a sound when losing or winning
+- play a sound when losing or winning #DONE
-- Background music
+- Background music #DONE
-- For the main menu i can play barber beats
+- For the game i can play barber beats #DONE

 ### Ui sound settings
-- make the mute music button work
+- make the mute music button work #DONE
 - make the mute game sounds button work  #DONE
-- Add a tooltip on hover on both buttons
+- Add a tooltip on hover on both buttons #DONE

 ### Matching Sounds
 - Play a sound on block match #DONE